wireapp/charon/README.md

 The only data, that are stored, are access keys to Roman and to Slack bot.
 All database related operation can be found in [Repository](services/Repository.py).

-If the e2e encryption is necessary, on can either deploy Roman and Charon in one's infrastructure or to use directly [Lithium](https://github.com/wireapp/lithium).
+If the e2e encryption is necessary, one can either deploy Roman and Charon to one's infrastructure or to use directly [Lithium](https://github.com/wireapp/lithium).

 ## Slack bot onboarding